ppy/osu-wiki/news/2017-09-03-qat-gazette-september-2017.md

 As some of you may be aware, a series of proposals have recently been put forward detailing some **radical changes to the way the Beatmap Nominators and Quality Assurance Team will operate** which we might be seeing in the near future.
 These include the removal of the osu!standard BN Tier system, introductions of greater rewards and recognition for long-serving and highly-active members, and changes to the workflow and leadership of the QAT.

-If you want to check out these proposals and share your opinions, please do so in the [Development forum](https://osu.ppy.sh/forum/t/635507), but remember nothing is confirmed for certain yet, so anything can happen - you have the power to influence our final decisions!
+If you want to check out these proposals and share your opinions, please do so in the [discussion thread](https://osu.ppy.sh/forum/t/635507), but remember nothing is confirmed for certain yet, so anything can happen - you have the power to influence our final decisions!

 ## Summary